-You should continue to pay your rates while LPS consider your application.
+You should continue to pay your rates while LPS considers your application.
 This will help you to avoid paying a large amount in one go if your application is unsuccessful.
 If your application is successful LPS will refund any rates you have paid for the period the Hardship Rate Relief is granted for.

 What support can I expect if my application is successful?

-The amount awarded is up to a maximum of 100 per cent of rates owed for the period of hardship against the rating year the application is received.
+The amount awarded is up to a maximum of 100% of rates owed for the period of hardship against the rating year the application is received.
 However, the maximum amount may be reduced if you have received any De Minimis state aid over the past three years.

 De Minimis state aid is granted to a business by a public body, publicly funded body, or a body under public sector control.
 Hardship Relief is intended to be temporary and it should apply only for the length of time that it takes a business or organisation to recover from exceptional circumstances.

 What happens if I disagree with the decision?